IceLuna/Eagle/docs/source/latest_release.rst

 22. Increased `MaxSubsteps` of `Physics System` from `8` to `16`.
 It means that if a frame takes too much time, the physics system might be updated up to `16` times to catch up.

 23. Added support for two-sided mesh colliders.
 It only affects non-convex mesh colliders.
-Non-convex meshes are one-sided meaning collision won't be registered from the back side.
+By default, non-convex meshes are one-sided meaning collision won't be registered from the back side.
 For example, that might be a problem for windows.

 24. Updated some 3rd party libraries.